cansyl/DEEPScreen/README.md

 which are located under **resultsFiles** folder.
 * To train DEEPScreen on MUV dataset
 ```
-python trainConvNetMUV.py CNNModel MUV_692 adam 0.001 15 128 0 0.8 0 0
+python trainConvNetMUV.py CNNModel MUV_692 adam 0.001 15 128 0 0.8 0
 ```
 * To train DEEPScreen on DUD-E dataset
 ```
-python trainDEEPScreenDUDE.py ImageNetInceptionV2 hdac8 adam 0.0001 5 0 0 0.8 0 0
+python trainDEEPScreenDUDE.py ImageNetInceptionV2 hdac8 adam 0.0001 5 0 0 0.8 0
 ```
 * To train DEEPScreen on Lenselink et. al.'s dataset
 ```
-python trainDEEPScreenLenselink.py ImageNetInceptionV2 CHEMBL274 adam 0.0001 5 0 0 0.8 0 0
+python trainDEEPScreenLenselink.py ImageNetInceptionV2 CHEMBL274 adam 0.0001 5 0 0 0.8 0
 ```
 The output of these commads same as the output shown above.
 Please note that you should unzip the corresponding folders (**DUDEDatasetFiles.zip**, **MUVDatasetFiles.zip** or **Lenselink_Dataset_Files.zip**) before running training scripts.

-## How to used pre-trained models to generate predictions for a set of compounds.
+## How to use pre-trained models to generate predictions for a set of compounds.
 The model files should be located under **tflearnModels** folder.
 The model files for target **CHEMBL1790** are put under **tflearnModels** folder as an example.
 Each target has a model which consists of three files.
-For our example, the name of the model files are as follows:
+For our example, the the model files for or target **CHEMBL1790** are as follows:
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.data-00000-of-00001
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.index
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.meta